linked-db/linked-ql/README.md

 <br>
 <br>

-> Think a next generation database abstraction tool that makes your database interactions and schema management <ins>magical</ins>.
-Linked QL uniquely overcomes known limitations in SQL databases and traditional database tooling to get you <ins>insanely productive</ins>!
+> Think a next generation database tooling that makes your database interactions and schema management <ins>magical</ins>.
+Linked QL uniquely overcomes known limitations in typical SQL databases and their tooling ecosystem to get you <ins>insanely productive</ins>!

 <div align="center">